Outer Edges

 Outer Edges is the third studio album by Dutch electronic trio, Noisia.
-Outer Edges was released on 5 August 2016, by Noisia's own electronic music record label Vision Recordings.
+Outer Edges was released on 5 August 2016, by Noisia's own record label Vision Recordings.
 Outer Edges was later followed up by a 20-song remix album in April 2017 and a 5-song remix extended play by Noisia in June 2017.

 Background and composition

 Outer Edges was originally planned to release on 16 September, however a month prior to release, the album was leaked online, prompting Noisia to release the album earlier than expected.
 The trio later explained why they decided to release the album a month prior to its supposed release date, stating:

 Friday Night, while we were in the final minutes of setting up the stage for our first ever Outer Edges show, we received the news that our album had been leaked.
 We think you can imagine how bad we felt at that moment.

 We realise it’s 2016, and things like these happen all the time.
 Still, it’s quite a setback.
 All the plans we’ve made have to be scrapped and replaced by something less ideal, because we have to react to this unfortunate situation.

 Even though we are unhappy about this leak, we’re still really happy with the music.
 We really hope you will enjoy it as much as we’ve enjoyed making it.

 Outer Edges officially released on 5 August 2016, being the first album by Noisia in 6 years.
 The album was released alongside a European tour of the same name.
 When officially announcing the album, Noisia stated:It’s called Outer Edges because it’s us exploring the outer edges of what Noisia, the three of us together, is.
 It's about the idea that all the songs are little islands that we take to their individual edge...
 They’re all like expeditions to far sides.
 That doesn’t mean that it’s everything; it’s just that every song, if it goes in a certain direction, we’ve taken it all the way there.
 There are no real concessions – we haven’t been super DJ-friendly or radio-friendly at all.
 We’ve done no collaborations and hardly any vocals on the album.